codeFlane/pyxend/README.md

 ---
 ### Replace selected text
-Replace the currently selected text in the editor.
+Replace the currently selected text in the editor. (deprecated)

 #### Arguments:
-* `text` – The text that will replace the current selection.
+* `text` - The text that will replace the current selection.

 #### Example:
 ```python